 From their first session together in 1981, Peggy McCreary had been Prince’s go-to L.A. recording engineer.
 McCreary, a.k.a.
 “Peggy Mac,” was a former waitress at Hollywood hotspot the Roxy Theatre who had worked her way up through the ranks to become the first female staff engineer at Sunset Sound, with credits on records by Little Feat, Kris Kristofferson, Van Halen, and Elton John.
 When she got the Prince gig, it was “just a fluke,” she recently told Variety.
 “I was available the weekend that Hollywood Sound called and said, ‘Our board went down, do you have an engineer and room?’”
 (Aswad 2019).
 But the artist’s salacious reputation had preceded him: “the receptionist said, ‘Peggy can’t work alone in the studio on the weekend with him.
 He writes really dirty songs about giving head and stuff,’” McCreary recalled to Pitchfork.
 “I thought, ‘Oh God.
 Who’s gonna be walking into the studio?”
 (Sodomsky 2019).

 Soon, the no-nonsense engineer and the reticent wunderkind had developed a close, if occasionally dysfunctional, working relationship.
 Peggy and Prince “were always about to kill each other,” the Time’s guitarist Jesse Johnson told sessionographer Duane Tudahl, “but she got such a great sound on everything.”
 McCreary continued to bristle at Prince’s aloof manner and workaholic tendencies: “He didn’t appreciate mistakes,” she later recalled.
 “Nobody does, but mistakes happen.
 It’s just human error”–something Prince had little patience for (Tudahl 2018 48).
 But he was also capable of showing his appreciation, albeit in mostly idiosyncratic ways.
-He christened “Colleen,” an unreleased instrumental possibly intended for the Time, after McCreary’s middle name (Aswad 2019).
-The next day–McCreary’s birthday–he called her into the studio to record another track.
+He christened “Colleen,” an unreleased instrumental recorded on January 15, after McCreary’s middle name (Aswad 2019).
+On January 11–McCreary’s birthday–he called her into the studio to record another track.
 “I was like, God, couldn’t he give me my birthday off?
 Shit!” she told Pitchfork.
 But at the end of the session, “he stood there at the door with a little smile on his face and threw the cassette at me and said, ‘Happy birthday’” (Sodomsky 2019).
 The track, a “rockabilly song” called “You’re All I Want,” remains in her possession to this day.

 The song was “How Come U Don’t Call Me Anymore?”; and, McCreary was later relieved to confirm, it really was that good.
 A bluesy soul ballad cut from the same cloth as tracks like “So Blue,” “Still Waiting,” and “Gotta Broken Heart Again,” its pristine craft and execution is enough to make those earlier songs feel like clumsy first drafts.
 Indeed, “How Come U Don’t Call Me Anymore?” feels in many ways like Prince’s Ur-song: a pure expression of the carnal and emotional longing at his core, drawn from the deep well of the African American musical tradition.